theTisch21/erau-wb/README.md

 This site is hosted on [Linode/Akami]().
 It's built off of [SvelteKit](https://kit.svelte.dev) and runs with [NodeJS](https://nodejs.org).

 Bug reports, pull requests, feature requests, and other contributions are welcome and appreciated!
-If you're unfamiliar with GitHub but want to make a suggestion/bug report, send me an email at: [tischaes@my.erau.edu](mailto:tischaes@my.erau.edu)
+If you're unfamiliar with GitHub but want to make a suggestion/bug report, send me an email at: [sam@erauwb.com](mailto:sam@erauwb.com)